magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 After you update the module, you must upload the VCL code to apply the changes to the Fastly service configuration.

 {:.procedure}
-To check the installed version Fastly CDN module for Magento 2:
+To check the version of Fastly CDN module for Magento 2:

 1. Change to the root directory of your Cloud environment.